kohadved/AstroMineX/Contributing.md

 If you enjoy working with us, please give the project a ⭐ star!
 Your support means a lot and encourages further contributions.

-Thank you for your interest in contributing to the Galactic Mining Hub!
+Thank you for your interest in contributing to the AstroMineX!
 Your contributions help enhance the capabilities of this project.

 Happy coding! 🌌